Time evolution of a thin black ring via Hawking radiation: Black Ring

-Note that $\Omega_\phi$ in Eq.~\eqref{Omega_leading_order} agrees with the angular velocity defined by the Killing generator $\xi$ of the horizon of the boosted Kerr string\footnote{Our expression of $\Omega_\phi$ does not agree with that of Ref.~\cite{Dias:2006zv} because the definition is different.},
+Note that $\Omega_\phi$ in Eq.~\eqref{Omega_leading_order} is equal to the angular velocity defined by the Killing generator $\xi$ of the horizon of the boosted Kerr string\footnote{ Our expression of $\Omega_\phi$ does not agree with that of Ref.~\cite{Dias:2006zv} because the definition is different.},

 with